MEMBERSHIP POLICIES AND PROCEDURES

 - Subscribe to the Sailing Director’s email list for updates on practice schedules, special events, etc. and RSVP via email when necessary.

 - Provide their sailor with the proper personal equipment necessary for sailing activities (see outline of required and suggested equipment in corresponding Practice Handbook).
-The Sailing Director and/or coaches reserve the right to keep unprepared sailors on shore.
+The Sailing Director and/or coaches reserve the right to keep unprepared sailors on shore with a counselor.

 - The classroom and all practices areas both onshore and on the water are “kid zones.”
 Parents are not permitted to coach their participants or interfere with coach organized activity.
 Any parent who disrupts practice or behaves inappropriately may be asked to leave by the Sailing Director.